LukaMartin/gym-program-generator/README.md

 # Gym Program Gen

+To use the application head to - https://gym-program-generator.vercel.app/

 This application has been developed to allow users to easily create a gym program based on how many times they want to train per week and their goal.
 The application will return a full training program with exercises, sets, reps and rest.
 The "Exercise Instructions" page then allows users to look up any exercises they may not have come across to get a better understanding.